 – Frequency : every 15 minutes

-– Ride duration to Paris : around 1 hour
+– Time to reach Paris : around 1 hour

-– Price one-way ticket : can vary between €12 to €21 for adults and between €7 to €13 for children
+– Price for a one-way ticket : can vary between €12 and €21 for adults and between €7 and €13 for children

 CDGVAL:transferring between the airport terminals

-Should you need to transfer from Terminals 1 or 3 to Terminal 2, a driverless shuttle train (the CDGVAL) operates across the airport to connect the terminals.
+If you need to transfer from Terminals 1 or 3 to Terminal 2, a driverless shuttle train (the CDGVAL) connects the different terminals in the airport.

-Alternatively, for inter-terminal transit take the N2 shuttle bus.
+Alternatively, you can take the N2 shuttle bus.

-Roissy Charles de Gaulle airport has a train station serviced by the TGV (Train à Grande Vitesse, amongst the fastest trains in the world).
-This TGV station allows you to reach many French cities directly from Roissy… but not Paris!
+Charles de Gaulle airport has a train station serviced by the TGV (Train à Grande Vitesse, some of the fastest trains in the world).
+This TGV station allows you to reach many French cities directly from Charles de Gaulle… but not Paris!
 However, it does enable you to get to Disneyland Paris in just 90 minutes.

-Note: If you take the train from Paris to the airport, leave 50 or 60 minutes before check-in time and, from the airport to Paris, 60-80 minutes before train departure.
+Note: If you take the train from Paris to the airport, leave 50 or 60 minutes before check-in time and 60-80 minutes before your train leaves from the airport.